devkral/django-fast-ratelimit/README.md

 Raised when the ratelimit was exceeded

-Exception, first argument is the ratelimit itself.
+Exception, required keyword argument is ratelimit with the ratelimit.
 The next arguments are passed to the underlying standard exception class for e.g. customizing the error message

 ### ratelimit.Disabled